 Secure your data.

 The way valuable business data is collected, processed, and stored is critical when it comes to supply chain security.
-That’s why you need to have efficient network security in place and protect your business data on multiple layers: from separate applications used by your organization to the overall infrastructure.
+That’s why you need to have efficient network security in place and protect your business data with multiple layers, from separate applications used by your organization to your overall infrastructure.

-Try to enhance your cybersecurity with the use of data protection technologies such as encryption and tokenization.
-To be able to recover lost data, you might want to perform regular data backups and make use of data loss prevention solutions.
-To securely exchange data between different supply chain entities, consider using managed file transfer platforms.
+Enhance your cybersecurity with data protection technologies such as encryption and tokenization.
+Perform regular data backups and use data loss prevention solutions to recover lost data.
+Consider using managed file transfer platforms to securely exchange data between different supply chain entities.

 5. Limit suppliers’ access to critical assets